docker-library/wordpress/README.md

 Another solution is to get an "Personal Access Token" from your repository provider and use https instead (e.g. `-e GIT_THEMES="https://username:token@gitlab.com:path/repo.git"`)

-Please note that for Plugins, you should include the namespace path in the repository, as the image will clone directly into the `plugins` directory.
+Please note that for Plugins, it will determine namespace based on your repository path (e.g `git@gitlab.com:mycompany/blog.git` will clone into `/plugins/mycompany/blog`)

 ## Other Environment Variables
 Most of the configuration settings can be set through environment variables.
 The format always starts with `OCTOBER_` and then the configuration file name (e.g. `APP_`), and then the property name (e.g. `DEBUG`).
 Property names that are camel case are split by the underscore, as are any sub properties.
 Please refer to the configuration files for more detailed explanations and for valid settings.